Leonid Toptunov: Early life

 Leonid Toptunov was born on 16 August 1960 in Mykolaivka, Buryn Raion, Sumy Oblast, Ukraine.
 His father was involved in the Soviet space program and during his childhood, he was surrounded by scientists and engineers.

-In 1983, he graduated from the Obninsk Institute for Nuclear Power Engineering, with a specialist degree in nuclear power plant engineering.
+In 1983, he graduated from the Obninsk Institute for Nuclear Power Engineering with a specialist degree in nuclear power plant engineering.

 Chernobyl

 In March 1983, Toptunov began his career at the Chernobyl Nuclear Power Plant.
 During his studies of the reactor documentation, he mentioned to his friend, Sasha Korol, that control rods may, in certain circumstances, accelerate rather than slow the reaction.
 He worked as a unit control engineer and senior reactor control engineer.
-Throughout his position at Chernobyl, Toptunov befriended Aleksandr Akimov, the two would become good friends who would go fishing and engage in other similar recreational activities together.
+While working in Chernobyl, Toptunov befriended Aleksandr Akimov; the two would become good friends who would engage in recreational activities together.
 Toptunov always desired an older brother, and Akimov provided just that.

-On the night of 26 April 1986, Leonid Toptunov worked in the control room at the reactor control panel, with Aleksandr Akimov.
+On the night of 26 April 1986, Toptunov worked in the control room at the reactor control panel with Akimov.
 Toptunov only had two months' experience in operating the reactor, and this was his first shutdown as operator.
-The operators attempted to perform a rundown test before scheduled routine maintenance, during which reactor 4 exploded.
+The operators attempted to perform a rundown test before scheduled routine maintenance.
 In preparation, Anatoly Dyatlov ordered the power to be reduced to 700 MW, as the test plan stipulated.
-However, the reactor stalled unexpectedly during test preparations, dropping to a low 30 MW.
-Raising power after this point put the reactor into a potentially dangerous state, due to xenon poisoning, as well as design flaws in the reactor unknown to the operators.
-Dyatlov ordered Toptunov and Akimov to raise the power to 700 MW.
-Withdrawing a dangerous number of control rods, the operators could only reach 200 MW due to xenon poisoning.
-During the test, Akimov called for the AZ-5 (scram) button to be pressed to shut down the reactor, and Toptunov operated the button.
-Due to a design flaw, the descending control rods momentarily accelerated the nuclear reaction and caused the reactor to explode.
+Toptunov, deviating from the test program, lowered power beyond 700 MW to mitigate a possible pressure wave in the drum separators.
+However, the reactor stalled unexpectedly during test preparations, dropping to a low 30 MW, due to a failure in the automatic regulators.
+Some theories have suggested that xenon poisoning was the cause of this power drop, however it has been determined that xenon alone could not have caused such a rapid power drop.
+Raising power after this point put the reactor into a potentially dangerous state due to design flaws in the reactor unknown to the operators.
+Toptunov didn't want to raise control rods, aware of his own inexperience, so he got Yuri Tregub to assist him ordered by Dyatlov.
+Toptunov began raising control rods to try and raise power to a level that the test could be conducted at.
+Due to the operators being unaware of the level of control rod insertion thanks to several factors, the operators raised a dangerous number of control rods in order to reach a power level of 200 MW, which was deemed not only safe for the test, but a better option than conducting the test at the stipulated 700 MW.
+During the test, Akimov called for the AZ-5 (scram) button to be pressed to shut down the reactor after a sudden power surge, and Toptunov operated the button.
+Due to a design flaw of the RBMK reactor, the descending control rods momentarily accelerated the nuclear reaction and caused the reactor to explode.